bodrick/awesome/TOPICS.md

 ## diagrams

 *   [AykutSarac/jsoncrack.com](https://github.com/AykutSarac/jsoncrack.com) - ✨ Innovative and open-source visualization application that transforms various data formats, such as JSON, YAML, XML, CSV and more, into interactive graphs.
+*   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown

 ## graph